foundryvtt/dnd5e/wiki/Activities.md

 ![Activity Creation Dialog](https://raw.githubusercontent.com/foundryvtt/dnd5e/publish-wiki/wiki/images/activities/activity-creation.jpg)

 Clicking the plus button brings up the Create Activity dialog with a list of activity types that can be created.
-After selecting one of these options, optionally entering a name, and clicking "Create New Activity" the sheet for the new activity will be opened.
+After selecting one of these options, optionally entering a name, and clicking "Create Activity" the sheet for the new activity will be opened.

 ### Activity Types